benmont99/mypollybot/README.md

 # mypollybot
 Amora empathy bot with MyPolly.ai.
-This was a team project during Datalog.ai's MyPolly botathon in May, 2017.
+This was a team project during Datalog.ai's MyPolly botathon in June, 2017.